Invariants of Lie algebras extended over commutative algebras without unit: Periodization of semisimple Lie algebras

-for any $x,y,z\in \mathfrak g$, vanishes. \end{lemma}
+for any $x,y,z\in \mathfrak g$ vanishes. \end{lemma}

-It is possible to prove this Lemma by expressing the given condition in terms of the Chevalley basis of $\mathfrak g$ and performing some computations with the corresponding root system, but we will give a simpler (modulo existing results) and, perhaps, more interesting proof.
+This Lemma is proved in \cite{alia-db} by considering the Chevalley basis of $\mathfrak g$ and performing computations with the corresponding root system.
+In \cite{alia-d} and \cite{alia-db}, symmetric bilinear forms satisfying the condition (\ref{cocycle}) are called \textit{commutative $2$-cocycles} and arise naturally in connection with classification of algebras satisfying skew-symmetric identities.
+We will give a different proof which stresses the connection with yet other notions and results.

-\begin{proof} Consider a map from the space of bilinear forms on a Lie algebra $L$ to the space of linear maps from $L$ to $L^*$, by sending a bilinear form $\varphi$ to a linear map $D: L \to L^*$ such that $D(x)(y) = \varphi(x,y)$.
-It is easy to see that a symmetric bilinear form $\varphi$ satisfying (\ref{cocycle}) maps to a linear map $D$ satisfying where $\bullet$ denotes the standard $L$-action on the dual module $L^*$ (this is completely analogous to the embedding of $H^2(L,K)$ into $H^1(L,L^*)$ mentioned in \S \ref{section-der}).
+\begin{proof} Consider a map from the space of bilinear forms on a Lie algebra $L$ to the space of linear maps from $L$ to $L^*$, by sending a bilinear form $\varphi$ to the linear map $D: L \to L^*$ such that ${D(x)(y) = \varphi(x,y)}$.
+It is easy to see that a symmetric bilinear form $\varphi$ satisfying (\ref{cocycle}) maps to a linear map $D$ satisfying

+where $\bullet$ denotes the standard $L$-action on the dual module $L^*$ (this is completely analogous to the embedding of $H^2(L,K)$ into $H^1(L,L^*)$ mentioned in \S \ref{section-der}).